 For printing and packaging in particular, ISO 9001:2015 specifies the requirements a manufacturer must consistently meet when providing products and services.
 Notably, It is the most popular and widely used standard in the ISO 9000 family, which contains a set of standards for quality management and quality assurance.

-ISO certification means a printing and packaging manufacturer has successfully passed an audit by an accredited certification body.
+ISO certification assures a printing and packaging manufacturer has successfully passed an audit by an accredited certification body and demonstrated:

 SQF certification is managed by the Safe Quality Food Institute (SQFI), a division of the Food Marketing Institute (FMI).
-SQFI develops and maintains the SQF standards, which are based on the Hazard Analysis and Critical Control Point (HACCP) principles.
-HACCP is a systematic approach to identify, evaluate, and control food safety hazards throughout the food supply chain.
+SQFI develops and maintains the SQF standards, which are based on Hazard Analysis and Critical Control Point (HACCP) principles—a systematic approach to identify, evaluate, and control food safety hazards throughout the food supply chain.

 There are different levels of SQF certification, depending on the scope and complexity of the food operation: